0xVires/vires-in-numeris.github.io/index.md

 layout: home
 ---

-Currently the top earner in transcoding fees - while having one of the lowest Fee and Reward Cuts.
+Currently the top earner in transcoding fees - while having one of the lowest fee and reward cuts.

 Setup:
 - GPUs: 5x 1080, 2x 1080Ti (will add more if necessary)